-The Globe reporter then described going to the nightclub nearly two years previously – it was during the evening of November 28, 1942 – and Sheridan, then a freelance writer and public relations man, was at the club with renowned cowboy star Buck Jones, whom he had accompanied to Boston that weekend on a war bonds’ tour.
-Sheridan’s young wife, Connie, was with him when the fire started in the Melody Lounge.
+The Globe reporter then described going to the nightclub nearly two years before – it was during the evening of November 28, 1942 – and Sheridan, then a freelance writer and public relations man – was at the club with renowned cowboy star Buck Jones, whom he had accompanied to Boston that weekend on a war bonds’ tour.
+When the fire started in the Melody Lounge, Sheridan’s young wife, Connie, was with him.
 The couple and Buck Jones tried to bolt from the building, but they all collapsed on the floor after inhaling a veil of toxic fumes and smoke.
-Later that evening, Buck Jones, Marty Sheridan, and his wife, were listed among the dead.
+Later that evening, Buck Jones and Marty Sheridan’s wife were listed among the dead.

-Marty Sheridan then told my father that Buck Jones and his wife, Connie, perished from smoke inhalation that night, but that Sheridan spent the next two months at Mass General – and another four months receiving skin grafts for burns on his hands.
+Marty Sheridan then told my father that Buck Jones and his wife, Connie, perished from smoke inhalation that night but that Sheridan spent the next two months at Mass General – and another four months receiving skin grafts for burns on his hands.
 Because of his extensive injuries, he was physically ineligible to enlist in the military.
 Eventually, he was hired by The Globe as a war correspondent.
 In the summer of 1944, Marty Sheridan was sent to cover the war in the South Pacific.

 I asked Dad what happened to make a somewhat implausible story even more incredible.